Capacity-Controlled Global Attention for Graph Transformers: Discussion

 \section{Discussion}

-\textbf{Why graphs amplify the attention sink problem.} In language models, attention sinks arise because positional structure creates natural anchor tokens that absorb excess probability mass~\cite{xiao2024efficient}.
-Graphs lack this structure entirely: all $n$ nodes are \emph{a priori} equivalent attention targets, so softmax must spread mass across $O(n^2)$ pairs, most of which carry no meaningful signal.
-The sigmoid gate provides a learned ``soft null'': heads can suppress their output when no informative pattern exists, rather than being forced to attend somewhere.
-This explains why improvements are largest on small molecular graphs (ZINC, ogbg-molhiv), where the proportion of uninformative pairs is high relative to graph size yet softmax still assigns them positive weight.
+\paragraph{A learned soft null for global attention.} The thread running through every experiment is that gating gives each head a way to say nothing.
+Where standard softmax must distribute unit mass over $O(n^2)$ pairs, the gate provides a learned ``soft null'' that closes on the dimensions and nodes where no informative pattern exists.
+This is why the gains are largest on small, dense molecular graphs (ZINC, ogbg-molhiv): there the proportion of uninformative pairs is high relative to graph size, yet softmax still assigns them positive weight, so the head that can abstain has the most to gain.

-\textbf{Sigmoid gating as a per-dimension smoothing bypass.} Over-smoothing has a spectral interpretation: repeated attention acts as adaptive Laplacian smoothing, driving representations toward the leading eigenvector~\cite{li2018deeper, oono2020graph}.
-The sum-to-one constraint ensures that \emph{every} attention layer performs some averaging, even when it is harmful.
-In the gated output $(\mathbf{A}_k\mathbf{V}_k) \odot \sigma(\mathbf{H}\mathbf{W}_k^g + \mathbf{b}_k^g)$, dimensions where $\sigma(\cdot) \approx 0$ effectively bypass the smoothing step entirely, preserving information in the residual stream.
-This creates a learned, per-dimension, per-head choice between ``smooth'' and ``skip,'' which is a mechanism fundamentally unavailable to standard attention.
-The MAD retention at depth (73\% vs.\ 51\% at 16 layers; Table~\ref{tab:oversmoothing}) quantifies this bypass effect.
+\paragraph{Gating as a per-dimension smoothing bypass.} Over-smoothing has a spectral reading as adaptive Laplacian smoothing that drives representations toward a leading eigenvector~\cite{li2018deeper, oono2020graph}, and the sum-to-one constraint guarantees that every layer performs some of this averaging.
+In the gated output $(\bm{A}_k\bm{V}_k)\odot\sigma(\bm{H}\bm{W}_k^g+\bm{b}_k^g)$, the dimensions where $\sigma(\cdot)\approx 0$ effectively skip the smoothing step and preserve information in the residual stream.
+The result is a learned, per-dimension, per-head choice between ``smooth'' and ``skip'' that ungated attention simply cannot express, and the MAD retention of Table~\ref{tab:oversmoothing} ($73\%$ vs.\ $51\%$ at $16$ layers) is the quantitative fingerprint of that choice.